ZuzannaJusz/Amsterdam-airbnb-in-pandas/README.md

 - creating function to fill information about number of beds based on room type
 - merging dataset with places info with calendar dataset
 - importing cleaned dataset to streamlit
+- whole project was created in google colabs